piccolo-orm/piccolo_web/image/app/md/posts/introduction_to_asgi.md

 ## ASGI all the way down

-What's fascinating about an ASGI application is every component of that app is also ASGI.
-Middleware is ASGI, views are ASGI.
+What's interesting about an ASGI application is every component of that app is also ASGI.
+Routing is ASGI, middleware is ASGI, views are ASGI.
 Want to embed another ASGI app, built with a totally different framework, within your ASGI app?
 No problem.

 With WSGI, frameworks often didn't achieve this level of modularity / composability.
 For example, Django views and middleware aren't WSGI - only the top level app is.